The boys who lost their manhood

 When a few months of treatment costs as much as a house, some patients are taking their lives and the law into their own hands to survive.

 How this country is beating anti-vaxxers at their own game

-One in three French people think vaccines are unsafe, yet vaccine coverage in the country is rising.
+One in three French people think vaccines are unsafe.
 Here's how the country is fighting antivaxxers through social media.

 In a country where pipes can stop short of reaching home, cheap sachets of water sold on the street could be an unlikely solution, but at what cost?

 Bosasa, Gavin Watson & the human cost of corruption

 Bosasa bribed its way into contracts.
 Meet the four-year-old who paid the price.